millakortelainen/horseAlgorithm/documentation/week-reports/week.report-5.md

 # Week 5 report
 ## What have you done this week?

 I have done the peroformance tests for the Gale-Shapely algorithm and continued writing the documentation of the project.
-I removed the Java .stream() code from my algorithm which did the sorting of the lists and replaced it with compareble-interface because of the last week's feedback.
+Due the last weeks's feed back I removed the Java .stream() code from my algorithm which did the sorting of the lists and replaced it with compareble-interface.

 ## How has the project progressed?